FBGFi/mindfulness-app/README.md

   - allows selecting specific day to review how one was feeling during that day
 - Analytics
   - can choose a time period from which to visualize feelings as heatmap or trend

+## Notes

+Using Hive required saved values to have declared models, which can be built into adapters by running `flutter packages pub run build_runner build`.
+This creates a \*.g.dart file containing the adapted which must then be registered in `main()`.